carlsonclaire/rock-paper-scissors-exercise-CC/README.md

     USER_NAME="Your name"

 # Playing the game
-Now, start playing your game!
+Now, you're finally ready to start playing your game!
 ```
 python game.py
 ```